-TUN: Now to the day of the interview.
-Can you walk us through some of the most important things to bring to the interview or, with so many online now, have by your side while you’re doing the interview?
+Now, let’s turn to the day of the interview.
+Can you walk us through some of the most important things to bring to the interview?

 Try to have your references ready too.
 Sometimes, if the interview goes well enough, they might ask you for references on the spot.
 In that case, you want to make sure all the people who are going to be your referrals are alerted that somebody’s going to be contacting them.
 You never want to let the person know after the fact that you’ve already listed them as a reference.

 Try to avoid bringing a backpack to an interview.
 Especially if you’re jumping back and forth between classes and going to an interview on the same day, try to avoid bringing a backpack.
 It doesn’t look professional.

 A nice shoulder bag or a messenger bag is a good alternative.
 Sometimes, you might just want to go with no bag at all, especially if you’re going straight to an interview.
 A padfolio is another good item to have.
 It’s going to have the notepad that’s inside as well as space for you to put pens and business cards that you receive during the interview.

 If you have business cards, definitely bring them.
 You want to try to leave an impression.
 Sometimes, the resume might be too much to hand somebody, especially if you just met them.
 I recommend that students make business cards.
 They don’t cost a lot.
 You can go very minimalist.
 And, they’ll have a huge effect.
 You just need to include your basic contact information as well as what you’re currently doing.
 Something like that really could be a game-changer.